Graph theoretic and algorithmic aspect of the equitable coloring problem in block graphs: Introduction

 Following \cite{gomes:structural}, we define a \emph{cluster graph} as a graph formed from the disjoint union of complete graphs.
 For a given graph $G$, its \emph{distance to the cluster}, denoted by $dc(G)$, is the smallest number of vertices of $G$, whose removal results in a cluster graph.
 A set $D$ is called a $dc$-set, if $|D|=dc(G)$ and $G-D$ is a cluster.

 A \emph{block} of a graph $G$ is a maximal 2-connected subgraph of $G$.
 A graph $G$ is a \emph{block graph}, if each of its blocks is a clique.
 If $G$ is a block graph, then a vertex is \emph{simplicial} if and only if it is not a cut-vertex.
 Clearly, the neighbors of a simplicial vertex are in the same clique.
 A maximal clique in a block graph is \emph{pendant} if and only if it contains exactly one cut-vertex of $G$.
 Let $p(G)$ be the number of pendant cliques of $G$ while $s(G)$ be the number of simplicial vertices of $G$.
 Clearly, for any block graph $G$, we have $p(G)\leq s(G)$.
 A block graph $G$, with at least two blocks, is called a \emph{star of cliques} or a \emph{clique-star}, if $G$ contains a vertex that lies in all cliques of $G$.
 Observe that this vertex should be the unique cut-vertex of $G$.
 For a vertex $v$ of a block graph $G$, the \emph{clique-degree} of $v$ is the number of cliques of $G$ containing $v$.
+If $T$ is a clique of $G$, then the \emph{clique-degree} of $T$ is the number of cliques of $G$ that differ from $T$ and intersect $T$.
 A connected block graph is called a \emph{path of cliques}, if each vertex in it has clique-degree at most two.
+Alternatively, one can say that a connected block graph is a \emph{path of cliques}, if each clique in it has clique-degree at most two.

 We will assign natural numbers to the maximal cliques of a block graph $G$.
 This number will be called the \emph{level} of a clique.
 We do it by the following algorithm: all pendant cliques of $G$ are assigned level 1.
 Then we remove all simplicial vertices of all pendant cliques of $G$ in order to obtain the block graph $G_1$.
 All pendant cliques of $G_1$ get level 2 in $G$.
 Then, we remove all simplicial vertices of all pendant cliques of $G_1$ in order to obtain the block graph $G_2$.
 Then we repeat this process until all blocks of $G$ get their levels.
 Finally, if we are left with a singleton, we do not assign a level to it.
 Observe that the star of cliques are exactly those connected block graphs which do not contain blocks of level at least 2.